templeblock/torch-nn-libs/nn/doc/module.md

 <a name="nn.Module.training"></a>
 ### training() ###
 This sets the mode of the Module (or sub-modules) to `train=true`.
-This is useful for modules like [Dropout](simple.md#nn.Dropout) that have a different behaviour during training vs evaluation.
+This is useful for modules like [Dropout](simple.md#nn.Dropout) or [BatchNormalization](simple.md#nn.BatchNormalization) that have a different behaviour during training vs evaluation.

 <a name="nn.Module.evaluate"></a>
 ### evaluate() ###
 This sets the mode of the Module (or sub-modules) to `train=false`.
-This is useful for modules like [Dropout](simple.md#nn.Dropout) that have a different behaviour during training vs evaluation.
+This is useful for modules like [Dropout](simple.md#nn.Dropout) or [BatchNormalization](simple.md#nn.BatchNormalization) that have a different behaviour during training vs evaluation.

 <a name="nn.Module.findModules"></a>
 ### findModules(typename) ###